asutosh29/amx-resturant/README.md

 ```

 5. create an Admin account with userName and email as said in the ```admin.sql``` then run that sql file.

+## Usage Instructions
+The first user which is created after initialisation is assigned the role ```super``` and has admin access and give or revoke admin privilleges for other users